temporalio/documentation/docs/server/namespaces.md

 ## Global Namespaces Architecture

-Temporal has introduced a new top level entity, Global Namespaces, which provides support for replication of Workflow execution across clusters.
+Temporal has introduced a new top level entity, Global Namespaces, which provides support for replication of Workflow execution across clusters (aka [Multi-Cluster Replication](/docs/server/multi-cluster)).
 Client applications need to run workers polling on Activity/Decision tasks on all clusters.
 Temporal will only dispatch tasks on the current active cluster; workers on the standby cluster will sit idle until the Global Namespace is failed over.